 Resting Meat: Why You Should and for How Long

-Whether you're a pitmaster, firing up the grill to make different types of barbeque , or just preparing individual steaks for guests, letting meat rest is an essential part of the cooking process to serve quality meat.
+If you're grilling the best cuts of steak , you want to make sure these premium cuts shine.
+Letting meat rest is an essential part of the cooking process to serve quality meat.
 This is true for chicken, lamb, pork, game meats , and even some fish.
 We explain exactly why and how long meat needs to rest so your menu has customers coming back for more.
 How to Rest a Steak Check out our video to learn how to rest a steak the proper way: How Long to Let Meat Rest As a general rule, rest thinner cuts of meat for a minimum of 5-7 minutes.
 Thick cuts should rest for 10-20 minutes before you cut into them.
-Meat Resting Times and Temperature The goal with steak is for the center to be between 120-130 degrees
+Meat Resting Times and Temperature The goal with steak is for the center to be between 120-130 degrees Fahrenheit and the exterior between 125-14